A metal-poor damped Ly-alpha system at redshift 6.4: Observations and damping wing

 \item It has chemical abundance patterns that do not match the expected yields of Population III stars.
 Thus, we do not find evidence of metal enrichment produced by the first stars in this high-redshift DLA, seen when the universe was 6\% of its present age.

 \end{itemize}

-Absorption systems toward the highest-redshift quasars like the one presented here would be ideal targets for high resolution ($R\sim 50000 - 100000$) near-infrared spectroscopy with the instruments being planned for the next generation of 25--40 m telescopes \citep[e.g.,][]{zerbi2014,jaffe2016}.
+Absorption systems toward the highest-redshift quasars like that presented here would be ideal targets for high-resolution ($R\sim 50,000 - 100,000$) near-infrared spectroscopy with the instruments being planned for the next generation of 25--40 m telescopes \citep[e.g.,][]{zerbi2014,jaffe2016}.
 Therefore, finding more of these systems could greatly enlighten our understanding of the epoch of reionization and the formation of the first stars.